 Drake elms (Ulmus parvifolia ‘Drake’) are relatively small trees, generally staying under 50 feet (15 m.) tall.
 They are deciduous, but they shed leaves late and almost act like evergreens in warmer climates.

-The leaves of a drake elm are typical to most elm trees, some two inches (5 cm.) long, toothed, and with conspicuous veins.
+The leaves of a drake elm are typical to most elm trees, some 2 inches (5 cm.) long, toothed, and with conspicuous veins.
 Most drake elm tree information will mention the tree’s small, winged samara/seeds that appear in the spring.
 The samaras are papery, flat, and even ornamental, drooping in dense and showy clusters.

 Drake Elm Tree Care

 If you are thinking of how nice your backyard would look with a drake elm tree growing in it, you’ll want to learn about caring for drake elm trees.